recal-dev/recal-sdk-js/README.md

     }
 )

-// Or specify which providers to use const metaEventSpecific = await recal.calendar.createEventByMetaId(
+// Or specify which providers and timezone to use const metaEventSpecific = await recal.calendar.createEventByMetaId(
     'user_id',
     {